 The Agency has focused on the rehabilitation of existing homes and the development of new homes within its boundaries for over 20 years.
 The Agency has spent over \$3.9M to improve the affordable housing stock in the CRA, including the addition of 187 new or rehabilitated homes, according to the 2021 CRA Social Investment Highlight.
 However, this does not include the value of lands donated by the Agency to advance affordable housing initiatives.
 This land is estimated to be worth several million dollars.
+The maintenance and improvement of The following Elements of the Plan complement the Redevelopment Focus Areas and also acknowledge issues identified during public engagement activities.
+The Elements of the Plan address the day-to-day operations of the Agency and presents the broader range of potential activities and programming that may be undertaken by the Agency:

-The maintenance and improvement of existing housing stock and the development of new housing products will maintain the high-quality of life for which the City has become known, and will increase the availability, varied price-points, and diversity of housing products available.
+existing housing stock and the development of new housing products will maintain the high-quality of life for which the City has become known, and will increase the availability, varied price-points, and diversity of housing products available.